-The Lloyd Hotel, located in Amsterdam’s Oostelijk Havengebied (Eastern Docklands area), is housed in a converted national heritage building dating from 1921 – an excellent introduction to modern Dutch architecture and design.
+The Lloyd Hotel, located in Amsterdam’s Oostelijk Eilanden (Eastern Docklands area), is housed in a converted national heritage building dating from 1921 – an excellent introduction to modern Dutch architecture and design.
 A meeting point for international artists, tourists, business travellers and locals alike, Lloyd Hotel bar and restaurant is a bright and open space.
 All dishes are prepared in house using locally sourced and mostly organic ingredients, and the menu changes with season.
 A perfect place for a drink, quick bite, an elaborate dinner or anything in between.
 And for the warmer months there's a terrace on the sunny south side - a perfect place for sunset cocktails.
-(Check out their signature Lloyd Sea Breze or Riv Sour).

-Sir Albert, a well-designed boutique hotel in the Pijp, is home to IZAKAYA, a Japanese-inspired restaurant and bar where guests can enjoy inventive small plates to share, accompanied by creative cocktails.
-In warm weather, take in great views of de Pijp from the outdoor terrace.
+Sir Albert, a well-designed boutique hotel in De Pijp, is home to IZAKAYA, a Japanese-inspired restaurant and bar where guests can enjoy inventive small plates to share, accompanied by creative cocktails.
+In warm weather, take in great views of De Pijp from the outdoor terrace.